qafedev/forms-conversion-documentation/forms-to-qafe/README.md

 ### 2.2 Overview of generated SQL scripts
 Check the generated sql scripts in the database, located in a folder with name of the FMB converted under src/main/script folder.

+Note that in the scrips folder, a MAIN and STUBS script is generated.
+The main difference is that STUBS only has empty bodies of the triggers and programming units of your form, while the main script has most of its logic converted.

+The reason we supply both scripts is that in some cases, logic can not be converted, due to pl/sql not having a way to implement some functionality, or any other such reason.
+This might give problems when trying to compile the script in the database.
+In this case, you could consider to use the stubs script, and use the main script as reference to implement the bodies.

 #### 2.2.1 Run the generated script file containing the Object Types creation.

 #### 2.2.1 Check the converted script file.